Inebilizumab

 Immunosuppressants

-Inebilizumab has been tested, and is intended to be used, as monotherapy for this indication.
 No data are available on the safety or efficacy of combining inebilizumab with other immunosuppressants.
-In the pivotal study, a 2-week course of oral corticosteroids (plus a 1-week taper) was given to all subjects following the first administration of inebilizumab.
+In the pivotal NMOSD study, during the RCP, a 2-week course of oral corticosteroids (plus a 1-week taper) was given to all subjects following the first administration of inebilizumab.
+In the pivotal IgG4-RD study, during the RCP, subjects were at a uniform dose of glucocorticoids (GCs) at the time of initiation of inebilizumab and then began a prespecified taper to discontinuation at the end of 8 weeks.

 Concomitant usage of inebilizumab with immunosuppressants, including systemic corticosteroids, may increase the risk of infection.
 The effects of inebilizumab on B cells and immunoglobulins may persist for 6 months or longer following its administration.